 We build green, benign solar farms intelligently, with scale, through contiguous build-outs, resulting in power prices that beat carbon burning generation now, and even much more so in the future.

 Solar Krafte's Prairie Sunlight family of solar farms brings world class, utility-scale, solar PV to Alberta.

 Spring Coulee Solar Project

-The proposed project is sited on the 204 acres of real property north of Alberta Provincial Highway No. 5 of Section 10, Township 4, Range 24, Meridian 4 (click here for detailed map).
+The proposed project is sited on 183 acres of real property north of Alberta Provincial Highway No. 5 on the west half of Section 15, Township 4, Range 24, Meridian 4 (click here for detailed map).

 About the Project

 The proposed Spring Coulee Solar Project is a 29.5 megawatt (MW) solar facility, located on 183 acres of private land in Cardston County, Alberta, south west of Spring Coulee, immediately adjacent to the Spring Coulee Substation.

 The project is estimated to offset 35,000 tonnes of greenhouse gas emissions annually, generating enough electricity to power more than 5,000 Alberta homes.